yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

 Still, it's worth to mention that driver release `545.84` seems to have solved the instabilities caused by excessive VRAM use, like for example while running `The Legend of Zelda: Tears of the Kingdom` in the Depths with 2GB/4GB GPUs of any architecture.
 This is great news for low end users struggling to run this particularly ASTC-heavy game.

-### AMD, VSync problems and frame interpolation
+### AMD, fixes, AutoHDR, VSync problems and frame interpolation

 First, good news, latest Windows driver version at the time of writing, `23.10.2` has solved the D24 issue affecting AMD cards on Vulkan.
 Those bothered by clipping lines and textures should upgrade to get the proper graphics experience.
 Keep in mind that this doesn't solve the vertex explosions affecting the Pentelas region and the DLC of `Xenoblade Chronicles 3`, we manage to confirm this is a different issue affecting AMD cards ona much lower level, as it is architecture, OS, and driver agnostic.

+Another good bit is that recent drivers also seem to have introduced DXGI swapchain support, allowing AMD cards to work with AutoHDR out of the box.
+There doesn't seem to be a driver toggle for this so

-Now a bit of bad news.
+Now for a bit of bad news.
-Windows driver version 23.9.3 and newer cause the VSync options to be ignored, resulting in tearing during gameplay.
+Windows driver version `23.9.3` and newer cause the VSync options to be ignored, resulting in tearing during gameplay.
 If you’re affected by this, revert back to driver 23.9.2 for now.
 The standard procedure was followed: we opened a ticket of this issue to AMD with a generic test case.